sdjdaily/CGPA-Calculator/README.md

 Integrating this code to our college website will be helpful for students in knowing their GPA/CGPA without getting their brains tangled up.

-Open to learn and improve.
+Will be glad to learn how to improve my code, and integrating this functionality in a college website.

+Assemble college DEVS!